The Debt Prisons of 21st Century USA

 America was one of the first countries in the West to get rid of debtors’ prisons.
 At least, that’s what appears on paper.

 In reality, however, debtors’ prisons were only abolished on a federal level.
-Most states still have provisions for punishing people who’ve defaulted on their obligations.
+Most states still have provisions for punishing people who defaulted on their obligations.

-So even if they don’t officially exist, a modern version of debt prisons continues to haunt Americans today.
+So, even if they don’t officially exist, a modern version of debt prisons haunts Americans today.

 According to the Fines and Fees Justice Center (FFJC), in 15 out of 50 states, people have been jailed for fines of less than $60.
 One South Carolina woman even spent almost two months in jail for missing a payment on her traffic ticket.

-The rise of these modern debt prisons, however, did not come abruptly.
-When the government launched its War on Crime in 1965, it also started imposing harsh penalties for the most minor of infractions.
+However, the rise of these modern debt prisons did not come abruptly.
+When the government launched its War on Crime in 1965, it also imposed harsh penalties for minor infractions.

 The Debt Trap

-Charles Dickens, who once spent time in a debtor’s prison, once said that once you enter the debt-to-prison pipeline, there is no escape.
+Charles Dickens once spent time in a debtor’s prison and said there is no escape once you enter the debt-to-prison pipeline.
 That couldn’t be more true in today’s world.

 Aside from losing their job, locking people up also affects their families.
 If the debtor/prisoner is a breadwinner, their families will be left with no source of income.
-As a result, many of them end up on the streets or forced to do crimes that could send them to jail too.
+As a result, many end up on the streets or are forced to commit crimes that could also send them to jail.

 What Kind of Debts Can Send You to Jail?

 Not all debts can send you to prison.
-Since the abolishment of the debtor’s prison, failure to pay “civil debts” doesn’t warrant prison time anymore.
+Since abolishing the debtor’s prison, failure to pay “civil debts” no longer warrants prison time.
 This includes student loans, credit cards, or hospital bills.

 Debt collectors also sometimes use the legal system to send you to prison.
 One of the most common ways they do this is by requesting the court to subject you to a debtor’s examination.

-If you fail to go to court for the debtor’s examination or pay the amount the court tells you to pay, you can be held in contempt.
-You are then sent to prison and a bond is set for your release.
+You can be held in contempt if you fail to go to court for the debtor’s examination or pay the amount the court tells you to pay.
+You are then sent to prison, and a bond is set for release.

-Interestingly, the bond amount is usually equal to the amount you owe your creditors.
-Obviously, if you can’t pay your debt, then you don’t have the funds to pay your bond too.
+Interestingly, the bond amount usually equals the amount you owe your creditors.
+If you can’t pay your debt, you don’t have the funds to pay your bond too.
 So you just stay in jail and serve your sentence.

 Technically, you are incarcerated for failing to appear in court.
-But if you look at it closely, the reason why you are in prison is because of your debt.
-This is exactly how debtor’s prisons are making a comeback in the 21st century.
+But if you look at it closely, you are in prison because of your debt.
+This is precisely how debtor’s prisons are returning in the 21st century.

 (Related: Extortion vs. Bribery vs. Quid Pro Quo: How Do They Differ?)